sherlock-audit/2023-02-openq-judging/README.md

 Source: https://github.com/sherlock-audit/2023-02-openq-judging/issues/77

 ## Found by
-rvierdiiev, eyexploit, TrungOre, 0xdeadbeef, MyFDsYours, joestakey, HollaDieWaldfee, chainNue, bin2chen, kiki\_dev, clems4ever, unforgiven, yixxas, jkoppel, hake, Robert, imare, HonorLt, 0x52, ak1, Atarpara, ctf\_sec, ltyu, seyni, Jeiwan, GimelSec, carrot, KingNFT, holyhansss
+GimelSec, yixxas, HonorLt, joestakey, eyexploit, KingNFT, Jeiwan, ak1, 0x52, ctf\_sec, hake, Robert, unforgiven, HollaDieWaldfee, jkoppel, bin2chen, TrungOre, rvierdiiev, ltyu, seyni, imare, carrot, clems4ever, chainNue, 0xdeadbeef, holyhansss, Atarpara, MyFDsYours, kiki\_dev

 ## Summary
 The `DepositManager` contract is in charge of refunding tokens from the individual bounties.
 This function ends up running a for loop over an unbounded array.
 This array can be made to be sufficiently large to exceed the block gas limit and cause out-of-gas errors and stop the processing of any refunds.